pmanolak/docs/en/appendices/5-3-migration-guide.rst

 - ``Query::with()`` now accepts an array of expressions to align with other query clauses.
 This also allows clearing the expressions with an empty array.

+ORM
+---

+- ``joinWith()`` now asserts when the association conflicts with an existing join and will overwrite it.
+  Because existing code might harmlessly ignore the join or accidentally rely on that behavior, this change is not breaking in production for CakePHP 5.

 Validation
 ----------